FloatLab

 Designed by artist J. Meejin Yoon and Höweler + Yoon Architecture with Bartram’s Garden and Mural Arts Philadelphia, FloatLab is the country’s first tide-responsive experience.

-Starting in September, visitors to Bartram’s Garden and the Bartram’s Mile section of the Schuylkill River Trail will enjoy a rare, water-level view of an urban river in motion.
+Starting this fall, visitors to Bartram’s Garden and the Bartram’s Mile section of the Schuylkill River Trail will enjoy a rare, water-level view of an urban river in motion.
 That’s thanks to FloatLab’s unique ballast system, which allows its circular platform to rise and fall with the rhythm of the Tidal Schuylkill River.
 Get ready to reconnect with the life-sustaining, beating heart of our city through hands-on workshops, outdoor art programs, kayaking, fishing, and other riverfront activities.

 From top: Concept images provided by Höweler + Yoon Architecture and Brick Visual with Urban Engineers.